Characters: Sengoku Basara Date Clan

 - Hellish Pupils: For no apparent reason, aside from his association with dragons.
 Not present in the anime.

 - They also show up quite a bit in fanart, along with his having an eye of gold.

 - Historical Hero Upgrade: The historical Masamune was certainly much more ruthless, but... hey, this is Basara.

 - Historical Beauty Update: It's rather doubtful◊ that the real Masamune was as maddeningly attractive as this one...

-- It's time for a historical funfact!
+- Time for a historical fun fact!
 Some time ago, Date Masamune's remains were dug up and measured.
 He was approx 159cm tall.
 Not much, considering most of his fangirls are taller.
 But it was the average height during his time.

-- Homoerotic Subtext: His retainer Kojuro and rival Yukimura are the most prevalent, but Motochika and Ieyasu are also noticeable.
+- Homoerotic Subtext: His retainer Kojuro and rival Yukimura are the most prevalent, but Motochika, Ieyasu, and Katsuie are also noticeable.
 He's shipped with everyone though.

 - Hot-Blooded: Yukimura influences him.

 "Guess I got a little too heated up.
 I gotta stay cool."